 On assessing the available combat assets in the division and the likely developments an active operational situation would entail, the division commander determined that he must leverage his limited maneuver and fires assets.
 He quickly determined that the lever of advantage was his aviation assets in his divisional aviation battalion, supplemented where possible by other aviation assets in country.
 He promptly embarked on an aggressive program of unit and fires tactical maneuver.
 These took the form of tactical exercises that used aviation assets to neutralize the effects of the rugged terrain on the concentration and dispersing of forces and fires quickly and flexibly against the likely tactical scenarios that could be expected.

 He did not shrink from performing these operations at night.
 Though aviation night vision capabilities were improving, they were still far from today’s standards and night vision goggles were not yet available to the flight crews.
 Safety would be given full attention, but the inherent operational risks of employing aviation against mission meant some risk being present with all operations.
-The commander determined that with proper planning, attention to detail in operations, especially safety and maintenance, would override the risks.
+The commander determined that with proper planning, attention to detail in operations, especially safety and maintenance, the risks could be minimized.
 And, the ultimate tactical benefits against potential active operations would be a life saving combat multiplier.

 This included enhancement of fires planning and concentration by moving firing batteries by air as well as optimizing gunship employment in the broken and mountainous terrain.

 The work was progressing very well over several weeks and the division team was adding greatly to its abilities in employing aviation as a mobility and fires multiplier to great effect.
 As daytime proficiency increased, the division commander determined that operations transition to developing a night operations capability.
 Division, brigade and battalion operations staff shifted their planning and training focus on night movement, maneuver and support.